survivejs/webpack-book/manuscript/output/04_module_federation.md

 }
 ```

-The idea is to have on script to run the project and one to build it.
+The idea is to have one script to run the project and one to build it.

-If you want to improve the setup further, add _Hot Module Replacement_ to it as discussed in the related chapter.
+If you want to improve the setup further, add _Hot Module Replacement_ to it, as discussed in the related chapter.

 T> If you haven't completed the book examples, [check out the demonstration from GitHub](https://github.com/survivejs-demos/webpack-demo) to find the configuration.